grommet/grommet/src/js/components/Select/README.md

 **multiple**

 Whether to allow multiple options to be selected.
+When multiple is true,
+      'value' should be an array of selected options and 'options' should be an array of possible options

 ```
 boolean